B-UMMI/chewBBACA_tutorial/README.md

 The following command creates a directory `analysis_all/cgMLST_25/` and saves the cgMLST schema selected at the chosen threshold to the file `cgMLST.tsv`.

-`chewBBACA.py ExtractCgMLST -i cgMLST_all.tsv -o cgMLST_25 -g removedGenomes_25.txt`
+`chewBBACA.py ExtractCgMLST -i cgMLST_all.tsv -o cgMLST_25 --g removedGenomes_25.txt`

 ## Minimum Spanning Tree